In this article:

 Supported CI/CD scenarios

 Deploy with zero clicks involved.
-After you set up Jenkins with source control management (SCM) plugins, the Cloud Application Manager plugin, and build jobs, code changes automatically trigger Jenkins to test in development, or merge them into staging and production environments.
+After you set up Jenkins with source control management (SCM) plugins, the Cloud Application Manager plugin, and build jobs set up to use it, any code change pushed to the repository automatically trigger Jenkins to test in development or merge them into staging and production environments.
 The plugin deploys to your apps from boxes to any cloud or infrastructure.

 Deploy complex multi-tier apps and manage their lifecycle.
 Launch multi-tier app stacks from Cloud Application Manager through a single Jenkins build job using flexible binding references.
 Trigger lifecycle actions on the apps automatically by adding them to build jobs.